dcos-terraform/dynamic-masters-poc/aws/FINDINGS.md

 ```

 ##### Does the following:
-Recreates Master instance, Install OS Pre-reqs and attempts to install the DC/OS Master role on new master(s) as well as install DC/OS on ALL Private Agents.
+Re-creates Master instance, Install OS Pre-reqs and attempts to install the DC/OS Master role on new master(s) as well as install DC/OS on ALL Private Agents.

 There are 2 issues with this scenario: